tracykteal/replicate-filter/README.txt

-These scripts were developed to find artifactually replicated sequences in 454 data, published in CITATION
+These scripts were developed to find artifactually replicated sequences in 454 data, published in Teal T.K., T.M.
+Schmidt.
+2010.
+Identifying and removing artificial replicates from 454 pyrosequencing data.
+Cold Spring Harbor Protocols  Apr 2010.

 Copyright 2009 Thomas Schmidt laboratory.
 This program is distrubuted under the terms of the GNU General Public License.